jucheng925/python-p3-characters-weapons-cli-project/README.md

 *A menu-based project for game characters and their weapons*

 ## Description
 This is a CLI **(Command Line Interface)** and ORM **(Object Relational Mapping)**project that is written in Python.
-Each instance create/update will be save in a SQL lite database in the background through Python ORM methods.
+Each instance created/updated will be save in a SQLlite database in the background through Python ORM methods.
 This project will have 2 model classes (Character and Weapon) with a one-to-many relationships between them.

 ---
 ### To get started: